 For more information you can consult our latest Global Humanitarian Access Overview – December 2022.

-WASH: IDPs have limited access to clean water and sanitation facilities.
-Both the March–May dry season and the May–September monsoon season increase the reliance of IDPs on contaminated water, elevating the risk of waterborne diseases.?
+WASH: IDPs, especially newly displaced women, girls, and people with special needs, have limited access to clean water and sanitation facilities and hygiene items and services.
+Both the March–May dry season and the May–September monsoon season increase the reliance of IDPs on water sources that may be contaminated, elevating the risk of the spread of waterborne diseases.?